3 Night Cornwall Guided Walking Holiday

 Ascent: 1,200 feet (380m)

 In summary: Head up to Knill’s Monument, then drop down to join the coast near Lelant church.
-We follow the coastal path back to St Ives, passing through the dunes beside Porthkidney Sands, Carrick Gladden and Carbis Bay.
+We follow the coastal path back to St Ives, passing through the dunes beside Porthkidney Sands, Carrack Gladden and Carbis Bay.

 Highlight: Enjoy glorious views over St Ives Bay from Knill's Monument.
 Look out for the Baulking House, once used by Cornish pilchard fishermen.